“Just because a test is automatable it does not mean it should be automated” – says Elfriede Dustin.

 The automation Index is the ratio of the number of test cases that are feasible to be automated against the total number of test cases.

 A checklist to help in identifying the tests that are feasible to automate:

 - Does the test cover the critical areas

 - Is the test difficult to perform manually, such as concurrency test, performance test

-- Are the test dependant on various data combinations – i.e. running the same test with different set of data
+- Are the test dependent on various data combinations – i.e. running the same test with a different set of data

 - Are the expected results a constant i.e. the expected result does not vary with each run

 - Does the test need to be verified on multiple environments – OS, browsers

 Tests that are yes for the above are good candidates for automation.

 Factors that are to be considered in addition to the above are: